Richard Peery

 Richard Peery (born 1938 or 1939) is an American billionaire real estate developer.

 Early life

 Richard Peery is the son of Taylor Peery, who graduated from Stanford University in 1927 and Stanford Business School in 1929 before a career in banking and real estate.
 Richard has a bachelor's degree from Brigham Young University and dropped out of the MBA program at Stanford.

 Career

 In his 20s, he took over the management of his father's property portfolio.
-In the 1960s, he teamed up with fellow real estate developer John Arrillaga, buying Silicon Valley farmland to create office parks.
-Together they have become billionaires, they own about 3.3 million square feet of office space, with tenants including Google and Intuit.
+In the 1960s, he teamed up with fellow real estate developer John Arrillaga, who died in 2022.
+Together, they bought Silicon Valley farmland to create office parks and became billionaires.
+Peery owns about 3.3 million square feet of office space, with tenants including Google and Intuit.

 He is active in philanthropy through the Peery Foundation.